nicolasnardi404/permaculture-chatbot/README.md

 </div>

 <p align="center">
-  A sophisticated AI chatbot specializing in permaculture, ecofeminism, and mushrooms, built with FastAPI and LangChain.
+  A AI chatbot specializing in permaculture, ecofeminism, and mushrooms, built with FastAPI and LangChain.
 </p>

 ---